This program has been reviewed as part of Budget 2019: A plan for jobs and the economy and is not accepting applications.

-Organizations are invited to submit project-based proposals for the development of programs, services, and pilot and research projects – including new, one-time or expanded initiatives – geared toward the safety and independence of Alberta seniors.
+In 2018, organizations were invited to submit project-based proposals for the development of programs, services, and pilot and research projects – including new, one-time or expanded initiatives – geared toward the safety and independence of Alberta seniors, within four funding streams:

 - Aging in communities

 - Social inclusion and engagement of diverse populations

 For additional information on the program, view the Aging Well in Community Grant Program description.